 Manuka honey is most commonly found in New Zealand, though Australia has a few producers of this unique sweetener as well.
-If you come across a honey that’s labeled as manuka but not from New Zealand or Australia, it’s probably best to steer clear.
-It is the manuka bush in particular that gives manuka honey its unique antibacterial properties.
+If you come across honey that’s labeled as Manuka but not from New Zealand or Australia, it’s probably best to steer clear.
+It is the Manuka bush in particular that gives Manuka honey its unique antibacterial properties.

 Manuka Rating Systems

-UMF stands for Unique Manuka Factor and is a widely recognized independent rating system in New Zealand (7).
-Any manuka honey brand with a UMF rating on its label has been vetted and third party tested for purity by the UMF Honey Association.
-These numbers range from 5+ to 20+, with a higher number indicating a greater amount of methylglyoxal (MGO) per unit.
-For example, UMF 5+ contains 83 MGO while a 20+ UMF contains 829 MGO, measured by mg per kg of honey.
+Unique Manuka Factor (UMF) is a widely recognized independent rating system in New Zealand (7).
+Any Manuka honey brand with a UMF rating on its label has been vetted and third-party tested for purity by the UMF Honey Association.
+These numbers range from five-plus to 20-plus, with a higher number indicating a greater amount of methylglyoxal (MGO) per unit.
+For example, a five-plus UMF contains 83 MGO while a 20-plus UMF contains 829 MGO, measured by milligram per kilogram of honey.

-Similarly, MGO is a measure of how much methylglyoxal, measured by mg per kg, is in each type of manuka honey.
+Similarly, MGO is a measure of how much methylglyoxal, measured by milligram per kilogram, is in each type of Manuka honey.
 There’s not a standard third-party MGO organization, and so it’s ultimately up to the company itself to measure its honey and report accurately.

-K Factor is another type of rating system, and it’s most commonly used by the company Wedderspoon.
-This system is recognized by the New Zealand government, and takes into account purity, enzymes, and pollen count, but curiously leaves out MGO.
+K Factor is another type of rating system.
+This system is recognized by the New Zealand government and takes into account purity, enzymes, and pollen count, but curiously leaves out MGO.

 The difference between the affordable, common honey you’re probably accustomed to and raw honey is in pasteurization.
-Raw honey has not been pasteurized – this means it was simply strained from the source to remove unwanted bits from nature such as dead bees, and put into a container.
+Raw honey has not been pasteurized, meaning it was simply strained from the source to remove unwanted bits from nature, such as dead bees, and put them into a container.
 Pasteurized honey, on the other hand, was likely heated up to remove impurities and create an even consistency.

 Multifloral vs. Monofloral

-Authentic manuka honey is much costlier than the stuff you’ll find at the bodega.
+Authentic Manuka honey can be much more expensive.
 However, you can still figure out how to get the best bang for your buck by dividing the total cost of a jar by the number of ounces it contains.

-Authentic manuka honey is prized for its unique chemical profile.
-While there are a ton of copycats and imitators on the market, if you can afford a genuine, authentic manuka honey, it may make a great addition to your kitchen to be mixed into drinks, spread on toast, or drizzled over oats or yogurt.
+Authentic Manuka honey is prized for its unique chemical profile.
+While you can likely find copycats and imitators on the market, if you can afford genuine, authentic Manuka honey, it may make a great addition to your kitchen to be mixed into drinks, spread on toast, or drizzled over oats or yogurt.